opensafely/documentation/docs/getting-started.md

 ## Running OpenSAFELY

+### Options for running OpenSAFELY

-There are two options to work with OpenSAFELY:
+In this guide, we've documented two different ways to work with OpenSAFELY:

-1. *Use an online environment where much of the needed software is already installed for you*.
+1. *Use an online environment where the needed software is already installed for you*.

-     **TODO: add configuration so that we can change "much of" to "all of".** Services such as [Gitpod](https://gitpod.io) provide online computing environments; Gitpod currently has a free plan with a generous monthly usage limit for working with public code.
+     Services such as [Gitpod](https://gitpod.io) provide online
+     computing environments; Gitpod currently has a free plan with a generous monthly usage limit for working with public code.
+We've adapted our demonstration research study and this guide such that you can follow along with Gitpod, should you choose to do so.

      For this option, the only requirement is a modern web browser (e.g.
      Chrome, Edge, Firefox, Safari).